 No New Testament book more acutely focuses attention on these essential biblical polarities than the Gospel of John.”

 Carson is telling us that the text of John’s gospel in 6:37-44 and 15:16 teaches his Reformed dogma that “faith turns on sovereign election.”
 This is the belief that faith is given by God only to those individuals he has elected to salvation.
 Faith is not something a person exercises in response to the signs that Jesus performed.
-Because election to salvation is unconditional faith must be a gift of God only to the elect.
-Yet note that Carson’s Reformed interpretation of these texts need not be coherent or consistent with what Carson says John’s gospel also teaches – that “John holds men and women responsible for believing; unbelief is morally culpable.”
+In that election to salvation is unconditional, faith must be a gift of God only to the elect.
+Yet note that Carson’s Reformed interpretation of these texts need not be coherent or consistent with what Carson says John’s gospel also teaches – that “It is a better faith that hears and believes rather than sees and believes” and “John holds men and women responsible for believing; unbelief is morally culpable.”
 Carson goes even further to claim that “never is there the faintest hint of determination or fatalism, and always is there every inducement to trust ‘the savior of the world.’”

 One wonders if Carson is simply a priori adhering to his Calvinist dogma or a creedal statement like the Westminster Confession here, rather than allowing the text to speak its message which we should expect to be coherent and not contradictory.
 Carson’s “faith turns on sovereign election” is in direct contradiction with “John holds men and women responsible for believing; unbelief is morally culpable.”
 How are the non-elect men and women responsible for believing when believing is not up to them but up to God?
 They cannot believe unless God causes them to believe.
 And God will not cause them to believe because he has not chosen them to salvation.
 They remain without God and without hope in this world and for eternity.

 Note first that we need some criteria to determine whether Carson’s interpretations here on election and faith are what John meant to communicate to us.
 Did John really expound these “biblical polarities” for us in his Gospel or is Carson presenting a real contradiction because he has misinterpreted the texts at some point.
 How will we know?
 Well, one should consider whether what Carson concludes about the responsibility for believing and the moral culpability of unbelief is coherent or incoherent with his predestinarian proposition that “in the last analysis, faith turns on sovereign election by the Son.”
-If you think his statements are coherent and non-contradictory, then I would challenge you to think through what logical and moral incoherence might look like and explain why it is not evident here.
+By “in the last analysis” Carson means “determinatively.”
+That is, that God has unalterably predetermined those particular persons whom he would save and therefore cause to believe.
+If you think Carson’s statements are coherent and non-contradictory, then I would challenge you to think through what logical and moral incoherence might look like and explain why it is not evident here.
 If you do think Carson is logically and morally incoherent here, note that he is perfectly comfortable with this.
 And this, I submit, is hermeneutically important.
 Indeed, I contend it is hermeneutically problematic and indicative of a misinterpretation at one of the “polarities.”
 Carson claims they are both “essential biblical polarities.”
 Are they really?
-Are they either “biblical” or “essential?”
+Are they really “biblical?”
+Are they really “essential?”
 Carson is comfortable with this on the basis that he believes his interpretation of faith as turning on “sovereign election by the Son” and his interpretation that men and women are “responsible for believing” and that “unbelief is morally culpable” is the true interpretation of John’s text regardless of the incoherence generated.
 The point is that the validity of his interpretation is never questioned on the basis of its incoherent and contradictory result.
 Carson says, “John holds men and women responsible for believing; unbelief is morally culpable.”
 Yet he then states, “But in the last analysis, faith turns on sovereign election by the Son (15:16), on being part of the gift from the Father to the Son (6:37-44)… And he comfortably concludes, “yet never is there the faintest hint of determination or fatalism, and always is there every inducement to trust ‘the savior of the world’ (4:42).”
 And his statement that “never is there the faintest hint of determination or fatalism” in John is coming from one who believes the Bible teaches theistic determinism!

 To the degree Carson is cognizant of the rational implications of what he calls these “essential biblical polarities,” he completely dismisses the problem as unimportant with respect to determining the validity of his interpretation.
 He does this because he concludes his interpretation to be what John actually meant to write and communicate.
 But is this the case?
 Is he approaching the text with his own theological presuppositions and therefore sees them in the text and proceeds on that basis?
 How will we know?